-- Project Need: The project must meet a documented community or regional need.
-Determinations will be based on evaluation of such factors as: - Need documentation; Appropriate solution; Appropriate funding; Meeting Consolidated Plan priorities; Meeting local and regional plan priorities; Health/safety risks to beneficiaries; Impact if project is not funded; Ability of project to address recommendations identified in legislative and stakeholder reports - Project Impact: The project must show how well it meets a national objective and how well it impacts the community.
-Determinations will be based on evaluation of such factors as: - Ability to meet the need Number/percentage of low and moderate-income persons directly benefiting; Longevity of the benefit; Beneficiary involvement in developing the project; Indirect benefit to low and moderate-income persons and the community - Project Feasibility: The project must be attainable and the representations and commitments within the application must be believable.
-This will include such factors as: Readiness to start/Proposed time frame is realistic; Proposed benefit is realistic; Costs are appropriate and justified; Prior VCDP performance record
+1. Project Need: The project must meet a documented community or regional need.
+Determinations will be based on evaluation of such factors as: such factors as.
+Need documentation; Appropriate solution; Appropriate funding; Meeting Consolidated Plan priorities; Meeting local and regional plan priorities; Health/safety risks to beneficiaries; Impact if project is not funded; Ability of project to address recommendations identified in legislative and stakeholder reports Project Impact: The project must show how well it meets a national objective and how well it impacts the community.
+Determinations will be based on evaluation of such factors as: Ability to meet the need Number/percentage of low and moderate-income persons directly benefiting; Longevity of the benefit; Beneficiary involvement in developing the project; Indirect benefit to low and moderate-income persons and the community Project Feasibility: The project must be attainable and the representations and commitments within the application must be believable.
+This will include such factors as: Readiness to start/Proposed time frame is realistic; Proposed benefit is realistic; Costs are appropriate and justified; Prior VCDP performance record Project Cost and Leverage: Projects funded by the Special Housing Project Pilot must demonstrate an ability to achieve net new housing units with limited public investment.
+Factors to be considered will include: Per unit costs in line with characteristics of the project; Percent of project funded by public investment; Ability of project to leverage underutilized resources such as Private Activity Bond Cap and/or "4%" Low Income Housing Tax Credits.
+If only summary criteria were described, how can Application manuals and publications outlining criteria are available on the VCDP webpage; https://accd.vermont.gov/community-development/funding-incentives/vcdp/applicant-guidance . potential applicants access application manuals or other state publications describing the application criteria?

-The VCDP provides eligibility criteria, notices of funding availability, a Program Guide and Application Instructions on its website: https://accd.vermont.gov/community-development/funding-incentives/vcdp